What is my Defective Product Claim Worth?

 - Warning defects – Warning signs of defective tires or other products occur when a product lacks sufficient warnings or instructions and its use results in injury.
 In 2003, a California police officer was shot 13 times and killed even though he was wearing a bulletproof vest.
 A jury found that the makers of the vest failed to warn users that the vests could deteriorate over time.
 The widow of the slain officer was awarded a settlement of $3.6 million.

 There are different legal theories that can contribute to a product liability claim.
 One is the theory of strict liability which states that if a defendant is found responsible for a defective product, they are solely responsible for damages, regardless of any fault of the user.

-In contrast, the theory of negligence in product liability claims states that the user of the product would need to show that the party responsible for a defective product breached the duty of creating a reasonably safe product and those actions resulted in loss.
-For example, a 29-year-old woman was killed in a accident involving an inflatable pool slide.
+In contrast, the theory of negligence in product liability claims states that the user of the product would need to show that the party responsible for a defective product breached the duty of creating a reasonably safe product, and those actions resulted in a loss.
+For example, a 29-year-old woman was killed in an accident involving an inflatable pool slide.
 It was found that more than 4,000 of those slides had been sold nationwide without being tested to determine if they met federal safety standards.